benwhalley/just-enough-r/docs/summarising-data.md

 Using only the commands above[^sneaked]  we can write:

-[^sneaked]: You might have noticed I sneaked something new in here: the call to `pandoc.table()`.
+[^sneaked]: You might have noticed I sneaked something new in here: the call to `pander()`.
 This is from the `pander::` package, which contains is a useful set of functions function for when writing RMarkdown documents.
 They convert many R objects into more readable output: here it makes a nice table for us in the compiled document.
-We cover more [tips and tricks for formatting RMarkdown documents here](rmarkdown-tricks.html).
-You might also want to check [this page on missing values](missing-values.html) to explain the filter which uses `!is.na()`, but you could leave it for later.
+We cover more tips and tricks for formatting RMarkdown documents in the chapter on [sharing and publishing your data](#sharing-and-publication).
+You might also want to check [this page on missing values](#missing) to explain the filter which uses `!is.na()`, but you could equally leave this for later.